 O'otu Beach (Aitutaki)

-On this beach Atiutaki it's just perfect.
-It seems to come straight from your dreams.
+This beach on Atiutaki is just perfect.
+It seems to come straight out of your dreams.
 White sand, palm trees and crystal clear water where you can see the fish swimming in front of your feet.
-In addition, you also have a great view of the lagoon and the surrounding motus (small islands).
-You will never want to leave here…
+On top of that you also have a great view of the lagoon and the surrounding motus (small islands).
+You never want to leave here…

 Titikaveka Beach (Rarotonga)